Your Website is Never Finished

 A/B testing works best when testing one change at a time instead of many changes at once.
 This helps you pinpoint which changes affected the results.

-Every time you make a change on your website, test the user’s behavior and your analytics…
+Every time you make changes to your website, test the user’s behavior and your analytics…

 Interface, performance, and security testing should be scheduled regularly so you’re sure they’re in tip-top shape.